 The idea is that as much soil should be removed from the new tree's roots, and the tree should be planted in the soil in which it is expected to grow. (a case for the right tree in the right place)

-And although I agree with this, (because proof is more real than anecdotes), there may be some instances where the soil is in a new construction zone- as in new builds - where the soil is made of bits of concrete, drywall, and other icky bits and the so-called topsoil is a mere few inches on top of this debris - you may decide to add compost and microbes.
+And although I agree with this, (because proof is more real than anecdotes), there may be some instances where the soil is in a new construction or build site - where the soil is made of bits of concrete, drywall, and other icky bits and the so-called topsoil is a mere few inches on top of this debris - you may decide to add compost and microbes.

-However, if you do, be sure you know why you are adding anything to the soil, and make sure you mix any additions with the soil that came from the hole.
+If you do, be sure you know why you are adding anything to the soil, and mix any additions with the soil that came from the hole.

-Otherwise, the tree roots will happily stay in that round hole where you added the good stuff and never reach beyond it to spread roots that will make the tree strong and healthy. (they will girdle the hole as in the photos).
+Otherwise, the tree roots will happily stay in that round hole where you added the good stuff and never reach beyond it to spread roots (they will girdle the hole as in the photos).

 Imagine a bowl of chips and an apple sitting in front of you.
-What will you reach for? the chips if you are like most of us... and the apple, while better, is not so appealing and you have to reach for it.
+What will you reach for? the chips- if you are like most of us... and you have to reach for the apple.